mcmahog1/ReadMe_Imputation/README.md

 It is a good idea to remove poorly imputed SNPs as they are unlikely to represent the true genotypic values and a association signal they represent may be unreliable.

 ###*Answer 10:*
+head -n 1 results/geno_qc_TMEM18.phased.haps.impute2 | cut -d ' ' -f1-8

 The first 8 colums represent SNP id which is left blank at present, rsid, base pair position, the first allele, the second allele, the probability that the first person is homozygous for the first allele, the probability that the first person is heterozygous, the probability that the first person is homozygous for the second allele.

 The first person is most likely a carrier of the CC genotype.

+The corresponding dosage of the C allele would be 2.

 ###*Answer 12:*
 A SNP will indicate two possible bases at a genomic location, e.g. T/G. Each base pairs with a complementary base on the DNA strand.
 In this case T binds with A and G binds with C. Therefore it would be just as informative to identify the possible bases at this SNP as A/C. The difference here is that one is on the forward strand of DNA and one on the backwards strand of DNA.
 It is important that the target data and the reference data are coded on the same strand, to avoid the phasing and imputation algorithms resulting in an error.